HitenGambhir/Intuit-Build-Challenge/README.md

 # Intuit Build Challenge – Assignment 1 & Assignment 2

 This repository contains my complete solution for both assignments from the Intuit Build Challenge.
-Each assignment is implemented in Python with clean structure, comments, and separate test files, and the console output for each assignment is also saved in the respective `test_output.txt` file.
+Each assignment is implemented in Python with clean structure, comments, separate test files, and console output stored inside each assignment’s `test_output.txt`.

-The solutions fully match the requirements described in the challenge instructions.
+The solutions fully follow the requirements defined in the challenge instructions.

-GITHUB REPO STRUCTURE DIAGRAM
+---

+# 📁 GitHub Repository Structure

 ```
 Intuit-Build-Challenge/
 │